TigerSharks: Story

 The action took place on the fictional world of Water-O (pronounced Wah-tare-oh), which was almost completely covered by water.
 The planet was inhabited by a race of fish-men called the Waterians.
-The TigerSharks arrived there on a research mission and ended up serving as the protectors of the planet against the evil T-Ray, who had arrived there beforehand.
+The TigerSharks arrived there on a research mission and ended up serving as the protectors of the planet against the evil Mantannas led by T-Ray who had arrived there beforehand.
+To make matters worse, T-Ray ended up freeing Captain Bizzarly and his pirate crew from their icy imprisonment..

 Characters

 TigerSharks

 Protectors of Water-O, the team members are: